7 Steps for Penetration Testing: Importance

 If a pentester knows the details information about the target, then he can easily find out the vulnerabilities of a system.

-It is noted that an expert hacker will spend maximum time in this phase because this sensitive information is very helpful to hack the system.
+It is noted that an expert hacker will spend maximum time in this phase because this sensitive information is very helpful in hacking the system.

 Step 3: Scanning